campuscode/rails-guides-pt-BR/source/getting_started.md

 Guide Assumptions
 -----------------

-This guide is designed for beginners who want to get started with a Rails application from scratch.
+This guide is designed for beginners who want to get started with creating a Rails application from scratch.
 It does not assume that you have any prior experience with Rails.